biocore/qiime/doc/scripts/make_sra_submission.rst

 	**[OPTIONAL]**

 	-a, `-`-input_sample_fp
-		the tab-delimited text file with info about samples [default: None] `-`-template_sample_fp
+		The tab-delimited text file with info about samples [default: None] `-`-template_sample_fp
-		the template file for samples [default: sample_template.xml] -t, `-`-input_study_fp
+		The template file for samples [default: sample_template.xml] -t, `-`-input_study_fp
-		the tab-delimited text file with info about the study [default: None] `-`-template_study_fp
+		The tab-delimited text file with info about the study [default: None] `-`-template_study_fp
-		the template file for the study [default: study_template.xml] -u, `-`-input_submission_fp
+		The template file for the study [default: study_template.xml] -u, `-`-input_submission_fp
-		the tab-delimited text file with info about the submission [default: None] `-`-template_submission_fp
+		The tab-delimited text file with info about the submission [default: None] `-`-template_submission_fp
-		the template file for the submission [default: submission_template.xml] -e, `-`-input_experiment_fp
+		The template file for the submission [default: submission_template.xml] -e, `-`-input_experiment_fp
-		the tab-delimited text file with info about the experiment [default: None] -s, `-`-sff_dir
+		The tab-delimited text file with info about the experiment [default: None] -s, `-`-sff_dir
-		the directory containing the demultiplexed sff files: 1 dir per run [default: None]
+		The directory containing the demultiplexed sff files: 1 dir per run [default: None]

 **Output:**